Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/iOS/USAGE.md

 On iOS, requests which use HTTPS can trigger remote certificate revocation checks.
 Currently, the OS does this automatically by making plaintext HTTP [OCSP requests](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol).

 Unfortunately, these OCSP requests do not respect [connection proxy dictionary settings](https://developer.apple.com/documentation/foundation/nsurlsessionconfiguration/1411499-connectionproxydictionary?language=objc) or [NSURLProtocol](https://developer.apple.com/documentation/foundation/nsurlprotocol) subclasses; they are likely performed out of process.
-The payload in the plaintext OCSP requests leaks the identity of the certificate that is being validated.
+The payload in each plaintext OCSP request leaks the identity of the certificate that is being validated.

 The risk is that an observer can [map the certificate's serial number back to the certificate](https://github.com/OnionBrowser/OnionBrowser/issues/178#issue-437802301) to find more information about the website or server being accessed.

 ### Fix

 A fix has been implemented in both sample apps: [TunneledWebRequest](SampleApps/TunneledWebRequest) and [TunneledWebView](SampleApps/TunneledWebView).
-This is done by implementing [URLSession:task:didReceiveChallenge:completionHandler:](https://developer.apple.com/documentation/foundation/nsurlsessiontaskdelegate/1411595-urlsession?language=objc) of the [NSURLSessionTaskDelegate](https://developer.apple.com/documentation/foundation/nsurlsessiontaskdelegate) protocol.
+This is done by implementing [URLSession:task:didReceiveChallenge:completionHandler:](https://developer.apple.com/documentation/foundation/nsurlsessiontaskdelegate/1411595-urlsession?language=objc) of the [NSURLSessionTaskDelegate](https://developer.apple.com/documentation/foundation/nsurlsessiontaskdelegate) protocol; this allows us to control how revocation checkings is performed.

 This allows us to perform OCSP requests manually and ensure that they are tunneled.
 See the comments in [SampleApps/Common/AuthURLSessionTaskDelegate.h](SampleApps/Common/AuthURLSessionTaskDelegate.h) and both sample apps for a reference implementation.

+AuthURLSessionTaskDelegate relies on [OCSPCache](https://github.com/Psiphon-Labs/OCSPCache) for constructing OCSP requests and caching OCSP responses.

 ## Proxying a web view